enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	3. Let's say there's 3  intermediate input.
 THey all get assign a HDR funcion.
 So we have 3 HDR function, seperate by different time frame
 	4. In the end, we just sum all of those intermediate response to have the shaep of the final response

-fWhy do the X design matrix stay consistent through out different voxels, why is that, that different Voxel still have the same X design matrix?
+Why do the X design matrix stay consistent through out different voxels, why is that, that different Voxel still have the same X design matrix?
 Does the B values of the X matrix don't change at all with different voxels?
 What kind of values are contained in the X-design matrix and especially in the Beta dimension
 WHat's a block design
 	Stimuli are rpesnetend after each other ex: 20 times at a particular condition (A) #unnecessary